It doesn’t matter if you’re a Nurse, Doctor or ACP – we all know the pressure of working in a busy healthcare environment all too well.

-Your always pestering your patients to drink more, well you should be drinking more too!
-It’s too often that Nurses get to the end of their 12 hour shift only to realise they have not had a drink all day!
-Finally, try to replace the coffee on night shifts with water – you’ll feel a lot better overall and you’ll sleep better when you finally get to bed too.
+You’re always pestering your patients to drink more, well you should be drinking more too!
+It’s too often that Nurses get to the end of their 12-hour shift only to realise they have not had a drink all day!
+Try to replace the coffee on night shifts with water – you’ll feel a lot better overall and you’ll sleep better when you finally get to bed too.

 2) Sleep for more than 4 hours.